ChrisWoodgate/BraWl/paper/paper.md

 The result is a package which can determine phase equilibria as a function of both temperature and alloy composition, which leads to the construction of alloy phase diagrams.
 Additionally, the package can be used for extraction of representative equilibrated atomic configurations for visualisation, as well as for use in complementary modelling approaches.
 An in-depth discussion of the background, underlying theory, and technical details of the sampling algorithms implemented in the package is given by @naguszewskibrawl2025.
+Much of this discussion is also available in the package's documentation.

 There are a range of existing packages capable of simulating alloy phase equilibria, both open- and closed-source.
 Examples of widely-used such packages include ATAT [@vandewallealloy2002], ICET [@angqvisticet2019] and CELL [@rigamonticell2024], though all of these focus primarily on implementation of a generalised cluster expansion, rather than the simpler form of the Bragg-Williams Hamiltonian.